Sharp phase transition for Gaussian percolation in all dimensions: Introduction

 \item For every $\ell>\ell_c$, there exists $M=M(\ell)>0$ such that $\pazocal{E}(\ell)$ percolates in $\R^2\times[0,M]^{d-2}$.
 Furthermore, there exists $c=c(\ell)>0$ such that for every $R\geq1$,

 \end{itemize} \end{theorem}

 \begin{remark} It is known that there is a non-trivial phase transition -- actually, $\ell_c\in(-\infty,0]$ -- under certain general conditions \cite{MoSt83a,MoSt83b}, which are implied by the hypothesis of Theorem~\ref{thm:sharpness}.
-Actually, it is straightforward to deduce from Theorem~\ref{thm:sharpness} that, under our assumptions, one has $\ell_c=0$ for $d=2$.
+Furthermore, it is straightforward to deduce from Theorem~\ref{thm:sharpness} that, under our assumptions, one has $\ell_c=0$ for $d=2$.
 As mentioned above, this fact was already known -- even under weaker conditions \cite{MRV20} -- but our result provides an alternative proof. \end{remark}

 Let us mention some examples of fields satisfying the hypothesis of Theorem~\ref{thm:sharpness}.
-Probably the most important example is the so called \emph{Bargmann-Fock field}, which is characterized by the covariance kernel
+Probably the most important example is the so called \emph{Bargmann--Fock field}, which is characterized by the covariance kernel

 Indeed, in this case $\kappa= q\star q$ with $q(x)=(\frac{2}{\pi})^{\frac{d}{4}}e^{-|x|^2}$, and $q$ clearly verifies Assumption~\ref{assump:q} for every $\beta$ (in particular $\beta>d$).
 For this field, sharpness of phase transition was previously known only in the case $d=2$ \cite{RVb}.